minio/minio/docs/distributed/DESIGN.md

 - *If total disks has many common divisors the algorithm chooses the minimum amounts of erasure sets possible for a erasure set size of any N*.
 In the example with 1024 disks - 4, 8, 16 are GCD factors.
 With 16 disks we get a total of 64 possible sets, with 8 disks we get a total of 128 possible sets, with 4 disks we get a total of 256 possible sets.
 So algorithm automatically chooses 64 sets, which is *16 * 64 = 1024* disks in total.

-- In this algorithm, we also make sure that we spread the disks out evenly for example.
+- In this algorithm, we also make sure that we spread the disks out evenly.
 MinIO server expands ellipses passed as arguments.
 Here is a sample expansion to demonstrate the process.

 ```
 minio server http://host{1...4}/export{1...8}